philipturner/ue5-nanite-macos/README.md

 ---

-I'm reading [this 155-page document](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf) on how Nanite works internally, which will make debugging this much simpler.
-Since the crash source mentions Lumen, perhaps I should search for a similar document about Lumen.
+I'm reading [this 155-page document](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf) on how Nanite works internally.
+This should help me understand what's going on during the crash and provide a nice break from debugging.
+Since `DrawLumenMeshCapturePass` mentions Lumen, perhaps I should search for a similar document about Lumen.

 ## Attribution